suicidalcitygirl/azacord/README.md

 # Installation

+### Step 0: introduction

+azacord only designed only to  works on gnulinux platforms, due to system calls relying on stty and datetimectl. namely in `src/main/java/scs/azacord/service/Systemcall.java`

+if you would like to help add support for windows or mac platforms, please open a pull request or contact me direct, my discord name is the same as my github name :)

 ### Step 1: Creating a Bot Account

 First, you need a bot account.
 Here's how to create one: